tchoi8/RememberAndForget/README.md

 **Week 4 Taste and smell**

-For Proust, eating madeleine with tea brought back certain memory.
-In our daily activities related to taste, such as cooking, smelling and eating, we are reminded of past memory as we create new memory.
+For Proust, taste of madeleine with tea brought back flood of memory from childhood and powerful joy of remembrance through innvoluntary memory.
+In our daily activities related to taste, such as cooking, smelling and eating, we are constantly reminded of past as we create new memory.
 What's happening now that the artificial flavoring industry have mastered engineering of taste as instigator of memory?
 Artists such as Conflict Kitchen, Rirkrit Tiravanija, Jonathan Cohrs use taste as the medium for social and aesthetic confrontation.

 * Marcel Proust, In search of lost time, Swann's way (1913): Excerpts provided
 * Walter Benjamin, Berlin Childhood around 1900 (Belknap Press, 2006)
-* Julie Berger Hochstrasser, Still Life and Trade in the Dutch Golden Age (Yale University Press, 2007)

 Student output: The class will have a picnic and students will tell a story about the memories related to the food they prepared.

 **Week 5 Presence, objects and space**

-What makes human presence different from animal or object?
-How do we feel comfort or fear in presence of another person?
-What kind of change happens in our consciousness in crowd and in solitude?
-How are human memory affected by the presence of inanimate objects and space?
+What makes human memory different from that of animal or object?
+How do we feel comfort or fear in presence and memory of another person?
+How are human memory altered by the presence of inanimate objects and space?
 We will look at few memorabilia and monument as examples.

 * Jonathan Crary, 24/7 Late capitalism and the ends of sleep (Verso,2014)
 * Alva Noë, Varieties of presence (Harvard University Press, 2012)